Which famous photographers shoot with Leica cameras?

 Some pictures make history and shape the memory of a particular historical moment for decades to come.
 And so hardly any documentary about the end of the Second World War can do without the pictures of the Soviet photographer and war correspondent Yevgeny Khaldei.
 He captured not only the historic moment when a Red Army soldier raised the Soviet flag over the heavily destroyed Reichstag in Berlin, but also the crazy scenes that took place all over Berlin and Germany in the turmoil of the end of the war.

 Unfortunately, Yevgeny Khaldei had a hard time in later years in the Soviet Union and was only able to pursue his work and passion as a photographer to a very limited extent.
-After the fall of the USSR, he was recognized and his work celebrated at the Visa Festival in Perpignan, among other events.
+After the fall of the USSR, he was recognized and his work celebrated at the Visa Festival in Perpignan and elsewhere.
 His photographs of 1945 with the Leica are already an important part of the writing of history and shape the image of the end of the war.

 Sebastião Salgado